 Welcome!
 I promise it'll be interesting

-My childhood and adolescence in the Dominican Republic, gave way to a style full of colors and patterns which I aim to convey through paper art.
 Fast forward to my early 20s, I earned a BFA in Illustration from Parsons.
-Then skip ahead to late 20s and you'll see me getting an MA in Paper Conservation, like a boss!
-Now I spend my early mornings (dawns) making art and figuring out what it means to be an artist, my days as the conservator at the UConn Library, and my evenings getting my butt kicked by static trapeze and flexibility circus classes.
+Then skip ahead to late 20s, and you'll see me getting an MA in Paper Conservation, like a boss!
+Now I spend my early mornings (dawns) making art and figuring out what it means to be an artist, my days as the conservator at the UConn Library, and my evenings getting my butt kicked by static trapeze and other circus classes.

 Here are the things I'm interested in: